Pride in Surrey Returns to Stoke Park This August for Third Year Running

 Photo thanks to prideinsurrey.org

-On the previous four occasions that Surrey had hosted a Pride event, Woking, Godalming, Reigate and Camberley were the locations for it.
-In the February of 2024 it was confirmed that that year’s Pride would be hosted by Guildford for the first time, aiming to both celebrate ‘diversity and inclusion’ but also looking to ‘showcase all that Guildford has to offer’.
+The Pride in Surrey event originally took place in Woking, Godalming, Reigate and Camberley.
+In the February of 2024, it was confirmed that Pride would be hosted by Guildford for the first time, aiming to both celebrate ‘diversity and inclusion’ but also looking to ‘showcase all that Guildford has to offer’.
 With the event generating as much as £350,000 to the towns that host it, there was a hope that Guildford could benefit both financially and materially from being the host town.
+Given its huge success, the town then hosted for a second time in 2025 and will be hosting for a third time in 2026.

-In the end, the event ran the risk of being a little bit of a washout.
+In its inaugural year, the event ran the risk of being a little bit of a washout.
 Relentless rain meant that some people might well have stayed away, with those that did turn up having to accept that they were going to be caught in the drizzle.
 Even so, countless people turned up to celebrate the LGBTQ+ community of Surrey, with many dressing up in spectacular outfits and live music keeping people in the party mood.
-There was then an event in Stoke Park, which cost people £1 to enter and gave them the chance to enjoy street food and stalls, amongst other things.

-Saturday September the 6th will see a parade take place through Guildford High Street, heading up towards Stoke Park.
-In the park itself there will be live music as well as performances, with queer artists and allies from Surrey and beyond looking to entertain the masses.
-Having witnessed a record number of stalls being put up in 2024, the aim is to have even more at the vibrant marketplace this time around.
-The marketplace will give people the opportunity to buy food and drink as well as clothes and the chance to learn about LGBTQ+ issues.
+In the park itself there will be live music, as well as performances, with queer artists and allies from Surrey and beyond looking to entertain the masses.
+Pride-goers can also expect a vibrant marketplace.
+The marketplace will give people the opportunity to buy food and drink, as well as speciality clothing, and the opportunity to learn about LGBTQ+ issues.

 A Place Where ‘Everyone Feels Welcome’